 As robots and artificial intelligence take over more and more of the roles previously performed by homo sapiens, the question becomes centred very much around our value and purpose in the world.

-It’s a bleak portrait but an an eye opening and stimulating perspective all the same, that will raise necessary and relevant questions that all of us should be concerned with.
+It’s a bleak portrait but an eye-opening and stimulating perspective, all the same, that will raise necessary and relevant questions that all of us should be concerned with.
 On a lighter note, we’re not sure the Robot Cup will be challenging the Premier League anytime soon.

 Click the banner to share on Facebook